bsccf/Uni-notes/Thermofluids/8U Phases and behaviours of s/phase changes.md

 ## Phase changes
 ### Energy changes
 During a phase change there is usually an absorbtion or release of energy, this energy is released in some combination of work and heat.
 It resaults from the breaking/reforming of intermolecular bonds.
 When a change of phase occurs at constant pressure and constant temperature the heat transferred per unit mass is called the [[latent heat]].
+Note that [[laten]]